HurlesGroupSanger/Saturation_Genome_Editing/Codes/sge variant effect visualization/README.md

 Script for Visualization of SGE (specific for DDX3X).
 It used codondeletion, ATCG.

+This is the code for FigureS3 and Figure S6 in the paper "Saturation genome editing of DDX3X clarifies pathogenicity of germline and somatic variation".

 Hard coded line:

 1) Line 8: change the path